ascendcorp/spring-service-response-time-metrics/spring-service-response-time-metrics-project/README.md

           interval: 10000
 ```

-It works with your health path like below
+It works with your health path as below.

 ```
 {